-The Senior Leadership Team (SLT) consists of the Headteacher, two Assistant Headteachers, a Behavioural Lead, the Headteacher's PA and the Business Manager.
+During the year ended 31 August 2018, the Senior Leadership Team (SLT) consisted of the Headteacher, two Assistant Headteachers, a Behavioural Lead and the Business Manager.
+From 1/9/18 the Senior Leadership Team (SLT) consists of the Headteacher, one Assistant Headteacher, a Behavioural Lead and the Business Manager.
 The SLT controls the Academy at an executive level, implementing the policies laid down by the Trustees and reporting back to them.
 The Headteacher is responsible for the authorisation of spending within agreed budgets; a summary of this is in the Scheme of Delegation.
 Some spending control is devolved to Budget Holders which must be authorised in line with the Scheme of Delegation.
 The Headteacher is responsible for the appointment of staff, though appointment panels for teaching posts always include a Trustee.